johnsellin93/ansible-platform-operations/README.md

 Verify access:

 ```
-ssh root@10.140.22.8 -p 22
 ```

-🔐 The root password for the Ansible server is stored in KeePass in ITS.kdbx under **axabtansibel** (used only for first-time key install).

----

 ### 1.2 SSH Trust Between Ansible → Target Hosts (Mandatory)
 Ansible connects from the Ansible server to the managed servers using SSH keys.